HubertSchipkowski/sc-interActive-openSrc-functionalProgramming-Swift/README.md

 # sc-interActive-openSrc-functional programming-Swift
- The third repository to explore functional programming with the fp features in Swift.
+ The third repository to explore functional programming with the functional programming features in Swift.

  ##### First app